waleedyt/ReTodos/README.md

 2. `yarn start` to run the bucklescript compiler
 3. `yarn server` to start the dev server to serve compiled `.js` files

-Next dev task:
+Next dev tasks:
-Use reducer's drag to update state on drag start
-Use reducer's drop to update state on drop
-Add animation on drag and drop
+Show affect on being dragged item
 Optimize whether to drop before or after the target element